Brazil Soybean Weather – Introduction

 Brazil Soybean Production and Exports

 Brazil has grown to become a significant producer of soybeans over the past 20 to 30 years, as shown in the above history of soybean production.
-According to data provided by the UN FAO, Brazil soybean production is now almost equal to soybean production in the United States. differences in Brazil soybean weather mean the increase year over year is not necessarily smooth, the trends of Brazilian soybean production chart above suggest that Brazil will soon regularly produce more soybeans than the United States.
+According to data provided by the UN FAO, Brazil soybean production surpassed United States production in 2019.
+Differences in Brazil soybean weather mean the increase year over year is not necessarily smooth.
+The Brazilian soybean production trends, however, suggest that Brazil will produce more soybeans than the United States for years to come.

 Brazil soybean production is significant.
 This fact is only important if significant amounts are exported to other countries because Brazilian soybean exports create competition for US grown soybeans.
 The degree of competition in global markets impacts the total US soybean exports.
 The impact of total US soybean exports impacts the total amount of soybeans available for sale in domestic US markets.
 This impact on US domestic supply affects the price of soybeans in the US market.
 As a result, US winter-time production of Brazilian soybeans can have direct impacts on the price of US soybean via its impact on global soybean export markets.